jigish/slate/README.md

-        opAndParamsX = any of the above operation strings (except chain and grid. hint must be last if present) separator = | or >. | will cause the next operation to be performed on the window focused at the time of execution of that operation, > will cause the next operation to be performed on the previous window focused.
-If multiple operations have happened since a new window has been focused it will still do the previously focused window.
-If there isn't a previously focused window it will just do the operation on the currently focused window.
+        opAndParamsX = any of the above operation strings (except chain and grid. hint must be last if present) separator = | or >. | will cause the next operation to be performed on the window focused at the time of execution of that operation, > will cause the next operation to be performed on the window focused at the start of the > chain.

     Example: